 With solid performances across the board, the Ion LT was a contender for our Editors Choice award.
 If it shaved a few ounces and included ski brakes at that lower weight it would handily exceed the scores of the Editors Choice Atomic Backland Tour.
 Therefore, if you do not need brakes, and aren't super fastidious about weight, you might want to consider the G3 Ion LT.

 The friction-less pivot and three levels of heel elevation put the Ion LT right in the mix with the best of the best in this category.
 Beginner skinners really appreciate the option to lift their heel to one of the three different levels.
 For 2018 basically all of our tested bindings include three lift levels.
-Only the Top Pick Plum Tech Race 150 doesn't have three levels of lift.
+Only the Plum Tech Race 150 and Top Pick Black Diamond Helio 180 do not have three levels of lift.

 Downhill performance is a wide-reaching category.
 We look at two major categories of information in this scoring metric.
 First, we consider how the bindings perform in normal skiing.
 How well is your boot held and what is the binding geometry as it pertains to downhill performance.
 We experienced no "pre release" of the G3 bindings.
 This is good.
 The design includes a little bit of "forward pressure" at the heel that, at least theoretically, allows for greater binding elasticity in high energy downhill skiing.
 The stack height and heel-toe delta (difference in height) are almost exactly average.
 Of the simpler tech bindings we tested (all those that aren't the Marker KingPin and Top Pick Fritschi Tecton), the G3 is the only one with this forward pressure consideration.